siakaramalegos/webmentions-11ty-25min/index.md

 <link rel="pingback" href="https://webmention.io/yourdomain/abcdefg" />
 ```

-Note: pingbacks are a legacy XML-RPC protocol that existed before webmentions
+Note: When you sign up for it, you can put these links in the head of your html to collect webmentions. pingbacks are a legacy XML-RPC protocol that existed before webmentions

 ---